 Ithaca College and Cornell University

 Ithaca, New York is consistently rated one of the best college towns in America — and there’s no surprise why.
+It is also one of the biggest college towns in America.
 Ithaca is a gorgeous and quaint town.
 It has many parks, delicious dining, and a network of woods and gorges to swim and play in.
 Ithaca is nothing like New York City.
 It is more like Pennsylvania or Minnesota, with plenty of farms and fields to enjoy.
 If you know you’d be itching for a bigger metropolis on occasion, New York City is a four-hour drive away.

 Cornell University and Ithaca College are two prestigious schools with beautiful campuses in Ithaca that you’ll never want to leave.